DominikLegutko/Space-Mission-Project-PowerBI-Dashboard/README.md

 # Space-Mission-Project-PowerBI-Dashboard

-# Project Description
+## Project Description
 This project analyzes space mission data.
 The analysis is conducted using Power BI, a powerful data visualization tool, to explore and understand various aspects of space missions.

+## Tools

+- **Data Analysis Tool:** Power BI
+- **Dataset:** `space_mission.csv`

-# Main Goals and Questions
+## Main Goals and Questions

+**Rocket Launch Trends:**
-Rocket Launch Trends: How have rocket launches trended over time?
+- How have rocket launches trended over time?
 Has the mission success rate increased?

-Companies with Most Successful Missions: Which company have had the most successful space missions?
+**Companies with Most Successful Missions:**
+- Which company has had the most successful space missions?
 Has this trend remained consistent?

+**Most Frequently Used Rockets:**
-Most Frequently Used Rockets: Which rockets have been used for the most space missions?
+- Which rockets have been used for the most space missions?
 Are they still active?

+**Launch Location Patterns:**
-Launch Location Patterns: Are there any noticeable patterns in launch locations?
+- Are there any noticeable patterns in launch locations?
+Możesz skopiować powyższy tekst i wkleić go do pliku README na GitHubie.
+Tekst ten utrzyma formatowanie w formie pogrubień i list, zachowując czytelność.

 ### Dashboard Creation Plan and Schema